-Due to historic trade relationships and intermingling of cultures, music and dance in the Arab Gulf States reflect Persian, residents, dance forms are an integral part of Islamic worship.
+For some regional residents, dance forms are an integral part of Islamic worship.
 Others perform dances only in same-sex settings.
 Many of the region's dances are done in line, circle, square, or semicircle formations with participants moving in tandem.
 Dances in the Arab Gulf are generally grouped by type, including warfare, work-related, "foreign," women's, weddings, healing, and Sufi religious dances.